metomi/rose/sphinx/tutorial/rose/suites.rst

 in the same directory in which it is written.

-With Rose we develop suites in a separate directory to the one in which they run meaning that the :term:`suite directory` is separate from the :term:`run directory`.
+With Rose we develop suites in a separate directory to the one in which they run meaning that the :term:`suite directory` is different from the :term:`run directory`.
 This helps keep the suite separate from its output and means that you can safely work on a suite and its resources whilst it is running.